-The Content Life Cycle application allows users to specify the addressee for the next activity at runtime.
-In the process definition, the addressee field for the User activity uses the Flow scoped path to scope to a workflow property called target\addressee.
+The Content Life Cycle application uses a static addressee (the user called sample) for the Content Creation Request activity.
+However, the application allows users to specify the addressee for the Content Creation and Content Authorization activities dynamically at runtime.
+In the process definition, the addressee field for these activities uses the Flow scoped path to scope to a workflow property called target_addressee.